Mahun10/aws-resilient-infra/README.md

 - Image storage with **Amazon ECR**
 - Layer 7 protection using **AWS WAF**
 - Managed database (RDS)
 - Monitoring, alerting and auditing
+- HTTPS

 The project evolved from an EC2-based architecture to a **fully containerized deployment**, improving scalability and reducing operational overhead.